Stelios Votsis: Early life and education

 Born in Larnaca 21 November 1929, he demonstrated an aptitude for painting early on and staged exhibitions while still a high-school student at the Pancypriot Commercial School.
 Upon graduation, he travelled to post-war England in 1949 to pursue his dream of studying art.
 His studies took him to Saint Martin's School of Art, Sir John Cass College, the Royal Academy of Fine Arts and the Slade School of Art.
 As his friend the late Stass Paraskos noted: "At the Slade, he was taught by William Coldstream, and in his early work Votsis was influenced by the Euston Road School, a group of leftwing realist artists including Coldstream".
 In his second year at the Slade, he won first prize in a university-wide drawing competition but declined the prize, explaining that he did not deem his work deserving.
-Those same exacting standards lead him to destroy almost all the paintings he produced during this period.
+Those same exacting standards led him to destroy almost all the paintings he produced during this period.
 After enduring financial hardship and even a bout of tuberculosis, he graduated from the Slade in 1955.